Quill One

 11. Reflashable Read-Mostly Model Memory

-This is not literal mask ROM.
-It is normally read during inference, but it can be rewritten through signed update workflows.
+The model should live in field-reprogrammable read-mostly model memory.
+This is not literal mask ROM — it is normally read during inference but can be rewritten through signed update workflows.

 Update typeCadenceSizePurpose